-As a charity we rely entirely on donations for research into new treatments and eventually a cure for macular conditions.
+As a charity we rely entirely on donations to fund research into new treatments and eventually a cure for macular conditions.
 You can help fund dedicated researchers as they carry out this vital work by donating to our Research Appeal.
 As people live longer the number of people with age-related macular degeneration (AMD) continues to increase, making it more important than ever to fund research.

 With your help we can find a cure

 By donating you will help bring new researchers into the field of macular research.
-Thanks to the generous donations of our members and supporters macular research projects have received more than £3.1 million during the past 15 years.
+Thanks to the generous donations of our members and supporters, macular research projects have received more than £3.1 million during the past 15 years.

 Most recent funding

 Professor Andrew Dick, University of Bristol - Epigenetic regulation in the pathogenesis of AMD